Wellness Blood Tests: What They Check For and Why They Matter

 When you’ll receive your wellness blood test results, you’ll typically see:

-The actual measurements from your blood sample. -
+- Your values The actual measurements from your blood sample.

-The range consider” normal ” or each test. -
+- Reference range The range consider” normal ” or each test.

 It’s important to remember that: